USC Online MA in Gerontology (MAG) and Master of Aging Services Management (MASM) Programs

 The University of Southern California campuses are located in the heart of Los Angeles: the University Park Campus and the Health Sciences Campus.

 Admission Requirements: Applicants must have a minimum GPA of 3.0.
 No work experience is required, but it is preferred.
 A GMAT/GRE score is no longer required for students who have a 3.0 or greater GPA.
 Otherwise, it is required.
 Additionally, candidates must submit an application, a current resume, a statement of interest, two letters of recommendation, and official transcripts.
-The statement of interest is an important consideration in the application and should tell USC staff why a student is applying, covering the candidate’s previous experiences in gerontology, strengths and weaknesses, and educational and career goals.
+The statement of interest is an important consideration in the application and should tell USC why a student is applying, covering the candidate’s previous experiences in gerontology, strengths and weaknesses, and educational and career goals.
 Also, students whose native language is not English must submit an acceptable score on the TOEFL (80 internet-based or 570 paper-based) or IELTS tests (6.5).

 Coursework: The MA in gerontology consists of 20 core credits and eight elective credits for a total of 28 credits.
 Core courses include perspectives on a changing society: an introduction to aging; life span developmental psychology; the mind and body connection through the lifespan; life span developmental sociology; and social policy and aging.
 Electives include counseling older adults and their families; administration and system management in programs for older adults; case studies in leadership and change management; the aging family; and micronutrients, health, and longevity.

-The MASM consists of 12 core credits and 20 elective credits for a total of 32 credits.
+The MAASM consists of 12 core credits and 20 elective credits for a total of 32 credits.
 Core courses are perspectives on a changing society; applied legal and regulatory issues in aging; marketing and shifts in consumer decision making; current issues in aging services management; technological innovations in aging; and case studies in leadership and change management.
 Electives include courses such as the aging family; physiology of development and aging; social policy and aging; life span developmental psychology; and end of life care.

 Online Experience: Courses are fully online and are asynchronous meaning students can watch lectures at any time within a given period.
 However, each week there is a scheduled real-time discussion using Adobe Connect.
 This allows students to interact with faculty and classmates.
 The same professors teach the online courses that teach on-campus courses.
 USC online programs use Blackboard and offer 24/7 technical support for students encountering problems.
+Students residing in certain states are not eligible to complete the listed programs online via distance learning at this time.

 The USC Leonard Davis School of Gerontology offers financial aid in the form of merit-based scholarships, federal aid, and loans.
 They offer federal and private programs to assist in paying for a master’s degree.
-Applicants are also encouraged to seek outside resources for help paying for their MAG or MASM degree.
+Applicants are also encouraged to seek outside resources for help paying for their MAG or MAASM degree.
 Some companies may offer education support programs for employees seeking an advanced degree.

 University of Southern California (USC) Master of Arts in Gerontology (MAG)